 You don’t want to mix it to a cream, you just want to barely combine it.

 Next, add in the flour and baking powder and whizz again.

 Dump in the egg, lemon zest, and vanilla and process one more time.
 The mixture should be soft and crumbly.

 Divide into two portions.
 (If you don’t have a food processor, use a scone knife to cut the butter through the sugar and flour, or rub it together between your fingertips.)

-Press one-half of the dough into the bottom of a baking paper-lined 28cm x 18cm (9 inch by 13 inch) slice tin.
+Press one-half of the dough into the bottom of a baking paper-lined 28cm x 18cm (9 inches by 13 inches) slice tin.
 Don’t worry if it looks a little dry.

-Now mix your sugar, lemon juice and cornflour together, and then mix thoroughly through your blueberries.
-Tip these over the base and spread out evenly with a spoon.
+Now, mix your sugar, lemon juice, and cornflour together, and then mix thoroughly through your blueberries.
+Tip these over the base and spread evenly with a spoon.